PlatformsShopifyEtsyBeginner Guide

 The Case for Etsy: Built-in Traffic

 Etsy is a marketplace, just like Amazon.
-People go to Etsy specifically to buy things, and they are usually looking for unique, personalized, or creative items—exactly what Print on Demand sellers offer.
+People go to Etsy specifically to buy things, and they are usually looking for unique, personalized, or creative items, which fits Print on Demand sellers well.

 The Pros: